Back To Search Results

 Enhancing Healthcare Team Outcomes

-It often takes an interprofessional team to manage a patient with buphthalmos.
-The team may include ophthalmologists, optometrists, pediatricians, and other health care providers.
-The main aim of treatment is to reduce IOP to prevent progressive corneal opacification and glaucomatous optic atrophy, thereby preserving existing vision.[8]
+An interprofessional approach is often required to manage buphthalmos.
+The interprofessional team may include ophthalmologists, optometrists, pediatricians, and other healthcare providers.
+The main treatment goal is to reduce IOP to prevent progressive corneal opacification and glaucomatous optic atrophy, thus preserving vision.
 The most definitive treatment of buphthalmos is surgical.
-Medical management is indicated to control the IOP to clear the cornea for surgery.
+Medical management is necessary to control IOP and clear the cornea for surgery.

-Over the years, the prognosis of children with buphthalmos has slightly improved.
-However, despite treatment, many children require low vision aids and visual rehabilitation.[14]
-Once considered a condition with a bleak prognosis, this condition can now be managed reasonably well with modern surgical procedures.
-Early treatment and quality care coordination among different healthcare professionals can improve lifelong visual prognosis in patients with buphthalmos.[15]
-(Level V)
+The prognosis of buphthalmos has slightly improved over the years.
+Many children require low-vision aids and visual rehabilitation despite treatment.[28]
+Once considered a condition with a bleak prognosis, buphthalmos may now be managed reasonably well with modern surgical procedures.
+Early treatment and quality care coordination among different healthcare professionals can improve lifelong visual prognosis in patients with this disease.[29]

 Media